ImperialBower/pkcore/README.md

                     * REFACTORING: Game.remaining_cards_at_flop() to Hands.remaining_after()
                       * REFACTORING: Sick question?
 Can I add remaining() and remaining_after to the Pile struct?
                         * The answer is yes :-)
+                    * WE ARE STILL RED??!!
+Let's implement PlayerWins
+                      * OK, we got it to build.
+                      * VERY IMPORTANT DANGER DANGER WILL ROBINSON
+                        * Commit before you do a major, structural refactoring!!!
+                          * For now, we will have a private pof generic injection for game.
+Later on we may want to get fancier.
+                          * NOTE: for now, I am playing without a unit test net.
+I am using the flow of the repl guide me.
+Later on, when I am done I will harden the code with tests, but for now we freefall.
+Weeeee!!!!